10 Mar 4 ways to manage cyber threats to your business in 2020

 I’ll provide some tips to help minimise your chances of becoming a statistic in 2020.
 Also, keep an eye out for my articles covering specific cyber security threats to be aware of in 2020 and how to take appropriate security measures to combat them.

 One thing we can say for sure is that our local trend follows global trends, with reported incidents, and losses due to incidents on a steady rise over time.
 In fact, researches at Harvard have determined that, although the percentage of cyber crime that is prevented is increasing, the real number of incidents still occurring is still the same (Source: Insights you need from Harvard Business Review: Cybersecurity, 2019).
 The same report indicates that the average cost of incidents is rising.

 This is shocking news, and shows how difficult the position is for businesses and enterprises.
-For the cyber criminal it’s a perpetual game of offense – they have unlimited opportunities to try and exploit weaknesses, but for businesses it’s a perpetual game of defense – and one breach could mean a catastrophe for their entire organisation.
+For the cyber criminal it’s a perpetual game of offence – they have unlimited opportunities to try and exploit weaknesses, but for businesses it’s a perpetual game of defence – and one breach could mean a catastrophe for their entire organisation.